-Russian security council chief wants Web regulation
+Russian security council chief wants web regulation

 Putin has publicly said that the state's ability and right to control Internet use is limited, and suggested his government would not try to do so.
 Analysts say hardliners close to Putin would like to impose controls similar to China's.

-Vkontakte, Russia's top social networking site, said last week that it had rejected a request by the FSB to block opposition groups from using it to organize street protests.
+Vkontakte, Russia's top social networking site, said last week that it had rejected a request by the FSB to block opposition groups from using it to organise street protests.

 A spokesman for VKontakte, used by tens of thousands of people to coordinate support for the December 10 protests, said the company was not pressured or threatened.